BrilworksarrowBlogarrowProduct Engineering

 June 25, 2024

-Clock icon4 mins read
+Clock icon8 mins read

-Calendar iconLast updated July 18, 2024
+Calendar iconLast updated April 1, 2025

-Quick Summary:-Generative AI offers a range of new possibilities, but it's important to understand both its potential and its limitations.
+Quick Summary:- Generative AI offers a range of new possibilities, but it's important to understand both its potential and its limitations.
 In this article, we will debunk some misconceptions surrounding generative AI.

-Popular Myths Surrounding Generative AI Technology
+Popular Generative AI Misconceptions

 Myth 1: Generative AI is always Infallible